Geminoid DK is the first Geminoid based on a non-Japanese person, and also the first bearded one.

 It's not a fake.
 This is the latest iteration of the Geminoid series of ultra-realistic androids, from Japanese firm Kokoro and Osaka University

-mad scientist roboticist Hiroshi Ishiguro.
+roboticist Hiroshi Ishiguro.
 Specifically, this is Geminoid DK, which was constructed to look exactly like associate professor Henrik Scharfe of Aalborg University in Denmark.

 UPDATE: Wow.
 We've just found a new video that is absolutely amazing: